NOAA-GFDL/HPC-ME/ppp/README.md

 ## Clone the HPC-ME repository
 git clone git@gitlab.gfdl.noaa.gov:fre/HPC-ME.git

-## Navigate into the HPC-ME repo folder
+## Navigate into the HPC-ME/ppp repo folder
-cd HPC-ME
+cd HPC-ME/ppp

 ## Build a container image
-podman build -f ppp/Dockerfile-ppp -t 2025
+podman build -f Dockerfile-ppp -t 2025

 ## Save the image to a local tar file
 # It is recommended to name the container after the post-processing experiment name